Yang-SooHyun/GLCD250-MOD/README.md

 This repository contains the code used to:

-- download and organize MODIS products
+* download and organize MODIS products
-- preprocess surface reflectance data
+* preprocess surface reflectance data
-- construct development and application datasets
+* construct training and application datasets
-- train and evaluate the Chl-a estimation model
+* train and evaluate the Chl-a estimation model
-- generate the final GLCD250-MOD outputs
+* generate the final GLCD250-MOD outputs

 The repository documents the data generation workflow and supports reproducibility of the GLCD250-MOD dataset.